-First of all your employer may ask you to work in a certain way to ensure your safety and the safety of others.
+First of all, your employer may ask you to work in a certain way to ensure your safety and the safety of others.
 Also, working in adherence to agreed ways of working will ensure that you work within the boundaries of the law.
-Some agreed ways of working may be in place so that the care and support you provide meets the individual’s needs and preferences or upholds their dignity and human rights.
+For example, Health & Safety policies and procedures are written to ensure that employees work in a way that adheres to Health & Safety legislation.
+Some agreed ways of working might be in place so that the care and support you provide meets the individual’s needs and preferences or upholds their dignity and human rights.

-If you fail to follow agreed ways of working, it could result in harm to yourself or others or damage to property/equipment.
+If you fail to follow agreed ways of working, it could result in harm to yourself or others or damage to property or equipment.
 It could also lead to working in a way that is unlawful or a service user’s needs not being met.